murny/squad-maker/README.md

 Each team member has the same set of six skills and a randomly generated rating (up to 100) assigned for that particular skill.

-Each skill is classified as being either a technical skill (T), a functional skill (T), or a general skill (G).
+Each skill is classified as being either a technical skill (T), a functional skill (F), or a general skill (G).

 The skills are:
 <ul>